alinex/node-monitor/README.md

 In the future there will also be:

 - alinex-monitor-action -
-  actions to be called from the controler
+  actions to be called from the controller
+- alinex-monitor-collector
+- alinex-monitor-frontend

 Development